MCorange99/keithos/README.md

   ## To-Do

-  Calypso is in a continuous state of development.
+  Keithos is in a continuous state of development.
 New features/updates may come at any time.
 Some pending ideas are:

     * Music
     * Automod